ome/omero-parade/README.rst

 Now restart OMERO.web as normal.

 Build
 =====

 In order to build you need:

-* npm version equal or greater to 3.0!
+* npm version equal or greater to 3.0! npm version equal or greater than 5.0 is recommended!

 ::